zachmccabe/briars/notes.md

 For Briars, the atomic unit is a dairy entry – one photo and any notes I'll need for caption writing.
 By using this model to organize my project, I hoped to:

-- Jump between social media platforms, i.e. Instagram, WeChat etc
+- Jump between social media platforms, i.e. Instagram, WeChat etc.
-- Switch between languages, i.e. Chinese and English
+- Switch between languages, i.e. Chinese and English.
-- Scale the project up over time
+- Scale the project up over time.

 It has proved to be an invaluable conceptual tool, even if it shakes out a little differently when using pictures.